nerdai/llama_index/llama-index-legacy/docs/module_guides/querying/response_synthesizers/root.md

 ## Custom Response Synthesizers

-Each response synthesizer inherits from `llama_index.response_synthesizers.base.BaseSynthesizer`.
+Each response synthesizer inherits from `llama_index.legacy.response_synthesizers.base.BaseSynthesizer`.
 The base API is extremely simple, which makes it easy to create your own response synthesizer.

 Maybe you want to customize which template is used at each step in `tree_summarize`, or maybe a new research paper came out detailing a new way to generate a response to a query, you can create your own response synthesizer and plug it into any query engine or use it on it's own.